swordfatih/tablite/README.md

 > Every table used in this documentation was generated with Tablite itself.

 #### Methods
-Here are a list of the simple methods to use your table.
+Here are a list of the simple methods to help you.
 ```js
 ╒═════════════╤═════════════════════════════════════════════════════════════════════╤════════════════════════════════╕
 │    Method   │ Documentation                                                       │ Usage example                  │